 While there are hundreds of crypto funds that invest in blockchain startups and digital assets, there are currently no blockchain mutual funds in which investors can invest.

-The reason for that is that mutual funds have investment constraints that allow them to only invest in specific assets for their portfolio.
+Mutual funds have investment constraints that allow them to only invest in specific assets for their portfolio.
 High-risk investments such as shares in blockchain startups or digital assets are generally not permissible for traditional mutual funds.

 To provide you with alternatives, we have composed a list of the top five best blockchain mutual fund alternatives that you could invest in today.

 Arguably the easiest way to add blockchain exposure to your portfolio is to purchase blockchain ETFs.
 Currently, there are around a dozen blockchain exchange-traded funds (ETFs) that invest in shares of publicly-traded companies that are involved in the development or the deployment of blockchain technologies.

 The two largest blockchain ETFs (by assets under management) include the Amplify Transformational Data Sharing ETF (BLOK), which invests in “transformational data sharing technologies” with a focus on blockchain technology, and the Reality Shares Nasdaq NexGen Economy ETF (BLCN), which invests in companies that are involved in the research, development, or deployment of blockchain technology.